 Charles Leonard Hamblin (1922-1985) was an Australian philosopher and one of Australia’s first computer scientists.
 His main early contributions to computing, which date from the mid 1950s, were the development and application of reverse polish notation and the zero-address store.
 He was also the developer of one of the first computer languages, GEORGE.
 Since his death, his ideas have become influential in the design of computer interaction protocols, and are expected to shape the next generation of e-commerce and machine-communication systems.

 Hamblin was born in 1922 and attended North Sydney Boys’ High School and Geelong Grammar.
 He then took degrees in Arts (Philosophy and Mathematics) and in Science (Physics), followed by an MA in Philosophy (First Class Honours) at Melbourne University, with his studies interrupted by work as a radar officer in the RAAF during World War II.
 Following the war, he gained a PhD at the London School of Economics, University of London on the topic, “Language and the Theory of Information”, apparently under Karl Popper (Hamblin 1957a).
 Hamblin’s thesis presented a critique of Shannon’s theory of information from a semantic perspective, and developed a possible-worlds semantics for question-response exchanges.
-Between 1955 and his death in 1985 he was a Lecturer and Professor in the School of Philosophy at New South Wales University of Technology (NSWUT), which later became the University of New South Wales (UNSW).
+Between 1955 and his death in 1985 he was a Lecturer and Professor in the School of Philosophy at New South Wales University of Technology (NSWUT), which in 1958 became the University of New South Wales (UNSW).

 In 1956, the University purchased a DEUCE computer manufactured by the English Electric Company (EEC), an early British computer manufacturer, and Hamblin, with his radar background, became involved in working with this machine.
 This was the second academic computer in Australia, after that of the University of Sydney.
-Hamblin soon became aware of the problems of (a) computing mathematical formulae containing brackets, and (b) the memory overhead in having dealing with memory stores each of which had its own name.
+Hamblin soon became aware of the problems of (a) computing mathematical formulae containing brackets, and (b) the memory overhead in having and dealing with memory stores each of which had its own name.
 One solution to the first problem was Jan Lukasiewicz’s Polish notation, which enables a writer of mathematical notation to instruct a reader the order in which to execute the operations (e.g. addition, multiplication, etc) without using brackets.
 Polish notation achieves this by having an operator (+, *, etc) precede the operands to which it applies, e.g., +ab, instead of the usual, a+b.
 Hamblin, with his training in formal logic, knew of Lukasiewicz’s work.

 However, this does not solve the second problem.
 Hamblin realized that placing the operation symbol to the right of the operands (i.e., reversing the polish notation, as in ab+) would enable the machine to make use of a store which did not require an address – the current operation would always be conducted on the most-recent operands inserted and still remaining in the store.
 This store came to be called a stack, or last-in, first-out (LIFO) store.
 He implemented these ideas in a programming language for the DEUCE machine, a language he called GEORGE, for General Order Generator.
 This work was undertaken at a time when there were only a handful of programming languages, and indeed still some resistance to the idea of non-assemblor languages (due to their greater memory requirements).
 Hamblin’s work on the DEUCE machine at UNSW overlapped with that of Gordon Bell and Bob Brigham, who wrote a symbolic assembler and run-time system called SODA (or Symbolic Optimum DEUCE Assembly Program) (Brigham and Bell 1959).
 GEORGE used the SODA runtime library.